seek-oss/braid-design-system/.changeset/brown-paws-brush.md

 Toggle: Hide border on dark backgrounds

-Following the pattern of other bordered elements and hiding the border when on dark backgrounds.
-Reduces visual noise and cleans results in cleaner lines.
+Following the pattern of other bordered elements, we now hide the border when on dark backgrounds.
+This reduces visual noise and results in cleaner lines.